rrovetto/Orbital-Space-Ontology-Project/index.md

 Welcome to the description page for the [Orbital Space Domain Ontology Project](https://github.com/rrovetto/Orbital-Space-Ontology-Project), a knowledge modeling effort by [Robert J. Rovetto](https://scholar.google.com/citations?user=jTkGEiMAAAAJ&hl=en&oi=sra) (rrovetto[at]terpalum.umd.edu).
 I want the resulting ontologies (and metadata) to be used by the community.
 I also want to help build ontologies for space organizations and academia projects.
 <br>
 ### Status - How you can help
-* Needs a opportunity to continue development: sponsors, grants, employment, or a studentship to return to university (ongoing search since at least 2015 see pub (1))
+* Needs a opportunity to continue development: sponsors, grants, employment, or a studentship to return to university (ongoing search since at least 2015 see publication (1) below).
 * Seeking Professors interested in me as a student.
+Available also as contractor or visiting researcher on projects.
 * Join -- Open to collaborative development; seeking partners, mentors, and interdisicpliary team
 * [DONATE here](https://tinyurl.com/y9qegjsh){:target="_blank" rel="noopener"} or [Here](https://www.patreon.com/user?u=6298778){:target="_blank" rel="noopener"} (To date, has been unfunded. pursued in authors spare time)

-<br><strong>News</strong>: Latest paper presented at Orbital Debris Conference in Texas Dec 2019 (See pub (19) below)
+<br><strong>NEWS</strong>: Latest paper presented at Orbital Debris Conference in Texas Dec 2019 (See pub (19) below)

 | Project Detail | Description |
 | -------------|:-------------|